Lee-W/Python_Cookbook/README.md

     - 8.9 Creating a New Kind of Class or Instance Attribute
     - 8.10 Using Lazily Computed Properties
     - 8.16 Defining More Than One Constructor in a Class
-    - 8.18 Extending Classes with Mixinxs
+    - 8.18 Extending Classes with Mixins
     - 8.20 Calling a method on an Object Given the Name As a String
-    - 8.24 Making Classes Support Comparision Operations
+    - 8.24 Making Classes Support Comparison Operations
     - 8.25 Creating Cached Instances
 - Ch9 - Metaprogramming
     - 9.1 Putting a Wrapper Around a Function